YOCJ is excited to launch the Fall 2020 Semester with these engaging Online Mini-Courses. This page has been updated for the Late Fall Session.

 - Each course is $50 and runs for 5 weeks.

 - Let us know if you have any registration questions: firstname.lastname@example.org

-All Things Flute! – led by Mrs. Sandy Olson.
+All Things Flute! ~ Session II – led by Mrs. Sandy Olson.

-Join me as we explore and play our way through All Things Flute!
+Join us as we continue to explore and play our way through All Things Flute!

 1. Play some great Flute Solos written by Women Composers and learn about the women who wrote them.

 2. Flute Competitions – What competitions are out there for us and how to pick the right repertoire to play.

 3. Audition Preparation – How to best prepare for auditions.